 Otherwise, research birth control methods (note: being on testosterone alone does not necessarily count) to find one that feels right for you.
 Bring protection along with you, rather than assume your partner will have it.

-Trans men, like all people, need to know how to have fulfilling, safe, healthy sex to feel whole and good about ourselves.
-We deserve it (and don’t let anyone tell you differently).
+Trans men, like all people, deserve to have a fulfilling, safe, healthy sex life should we desire one.
+We are worth it (and don’t let anyone tell you differently).

 But society — and even our loving guardians — doesn’t give us many resources to turn for information.
 And many of us struggle to give ourselves permission to ask.

 So consider this an invitation to start disentangling negative social messages about trans male bodies from your own personal sex life — but definitely not the end of your exploration.

 After all, every sex talk is meant to be only the first lesson in each of our personal, lifelong classes on sex, sexuality, and pleasure.

 Know another trans man who’s thinking about having sex for the first time?
 Chances may be that he hasn’t yet received a trans-inclusive sex talk.
 So pass this along and maybe even chat — it could be good for you both!